-If she didn’t keep her eyes on the boy, Sharalyn knew she’d spend the next minutes willing the polish not to fall.
+If Sharalyn didn’t keep her eyes on the boy, she knew she’d spend the next minutes, stomach clenching, willing the polish not to fall.

 The boy, his eyes electric with awareness, couldn’t have been more than five.

 He could grow to be anything, the voice in Sharalyn’s head, her own voice, said before her mother’s voice took over.
-Sharalyn now heard the articulation of a woman who, even before she’d died, was so fused with God that she would have put a nun to shame, was shaming Sharalyn now.
-Because Sharalyn thought she knew what intrigued the boy, thought she knew what he was going to do and certainly knew that these days, anything with a possible consequence was prohibited.
-Not for the first time, Sharalyn devotedly wished to be an atheist, someone who, without the consistent presence of that God-human hero mix watching her every move, could experience moments of solitude when no one else was there.
+Then Sharalyn heard the woman who, even before she’d died, was so fused with God that she would have put a nun to shame, was shaming Sharalyn now.
+Because Sharalyn knew what intrigued the boy, knew what he was going to do, and certainly knew her mother would stop it if she were here and alive.
+Not for the first time, Sharalyn devotedly wished to be an atheist, someone who could experience moments of solitude when no god or saint watched her every move.
 A believer never walked alone, true, but she never had privacy either.

 Shame or not, a story was going to spin out, and Sharalyn needed to know how it would end.